dreamcatcher-tech/network/Inbox/2024-05-15 1358 flattening the actor model.md

 Run various bots as forks of the base branch, s* is for sessions, but a* is for agents ?

 The difference between being in a session with a bot, and controlling a session with a bot at a distance.
 3rd person.
 This is the POV of the conversation.
 First person is you are talking to the bot directly.
 3rd person is when you are talking to one bot, and then it is interacting with the other bot on your behalf.

+Stories:
+engaging with a bot directly
+starting a new session with a bot
+		bot handing off your conversation to another bot